mbilalnust/Buy-Lottery-Ticket-Bot/README.md

 ## ⚠️ Disclaimer

 This bot is for educational purposes only.
 Use at your own risk.
 The authors are not responsible for any misuse or consequences of using this bot.

-## 🤝 Contributing

-Feel free to fork this repository and submit pull requests for any improvements.

-## 📝 License

-This project is open source and available under the MIT License.